 Keep in mind that each symptom is evidence of a deeper problem and may not necessarily mean your diesel is done for.
 A complete diagnosis of the problem is needed to make an informed decision about your vehicle.

 It could be a piston, rings, cylinder wall/liners, or valves.
 When this is the culprit, the problem will be worse after sitting or in colder or even hotter weather.
 If your diesel is not cranking up don’t jump to this conclusion!
 Do a proper diagnosis.
 After you have found that it is not any of the normal issues it is time to run a compression test.
-Having issues starting?
+Have issues getting started?
 Check out this article I wrote on Diesel starting issues

 Blue smoke is no good.
 I wrote a full article will all the possible problems Here.
 Blue smoke means that your engine is burning oil in some fashion.
 This is not necessarily from worn components, but this is a major one for older engines.